fran-cornachione/Spotify-ETL-Power-Bi-Dashboard/README.md

    REDIRECT_URI=http://127.0.0.1:8888/callback
    ```
 3. Run the notebook inside `notebooks/` to extract and save the data (Run All)
-4. Open the `.pbix` file in Power BI Desktop and load the generated CSVs (Refresh Data)
+4. Now, you can make a `.pbix` file, and visualize your data.

 ## 🎯 Purpose